Child Friendly Nottingham

-Child Friendly Cities is a global UNICEF initiative that reaches and supports nearly 30 million children in 50 countries across the whole world.
+Child Friendly Cities is a global UNICEF initiative that reaches and supports nearly 30 million children and young people in 50 countries across the whole world.

-The goal of the Child Friendly City programme is to make cities and communities places where all the local children and young people have a positive and meaningful input, so they can benefit from the plans, decisions, spaces and services they use and that impact their lives where they grow up.
+The goal of the programme is to make cities and communities places where all the local children and young people have a positive and meaningful input, so they can benefit from the plans, decisions, spaces and services they use and that impact their lives where they grow up.

-Child Friendly Nottingham will create the commitment and drive to improve our city by listening to children’s voices, respecting their views and experiences and by making an impact on decisions in our city.
+Child Friendly Nottingham will create the commitment and drive to improve our city.
+We will listen to what children and young people say, respecting their views and experiences, so that they will make an impact on decisions that will affect them.

-We aim to create stronger communities for children and young people as well as improving the partnerships that work for the children of our city.
+We aim to create stronger communities for children and young people and improve the partnerships that work for them in our city.